blakeharris3/Barley_Legal_Frontend/feedback.md

 ## Project Workflow - 2

 Good job coming up with a very creative project design for project three.
 One thing that was necessary for this part of the grade was to include your wireframes in the README.
-Also, for your API endpoints we also needed to see each of the urls that will be used to makes requests to your API.
+Also, for your API endpoints we also needed to see each of the urls that will be used to makes request to your API.

 ## Technical Requirements - 3